Agent-Hellboy/gunicorn-prometheus-exporter/system-test/README.md

-# System Test Suite for Gunicorn Prometheus Exporter
+# System Test Suite for Gunicorn Prometheus Exporter (Cross-Platform Docker)

-This directory contains comprehensive system tests for the Gunicorn Prometheus Exporter with Redis integration.
+This directory contains a comprehensive system test for the Gunicorn Prometheus Exporter with Redis integration.

 ## Overview

-The system test suite validates the complete functionality of the Gunicorn Prometheus Exporter, including:
+The system test validates the complete functionality of the Gunicorn Prometheus Exporter, including:

 - ✅ **Dependency Installation**: Automatic setup of required packages
 - ✅ **Redis Integration**: Full Redis backend functionality